142CodeGreen/RAG-with-NeMo-Guardrails/README.md

 - Once processing is complete, use the chat interface to query your documents.

-ectorStore(uri="./milvus_demo.db", dim=1024, overwrite=True,output_fields=[])

 ## File Structure

-- Congifig folder to store NeMo Guardrails yaml, colang setup.
+- Config folder to store the yaml, colang files of NeMo Guardrails.
-- `app.py`: Main Streamlit application ( if you follow the step-by-step script, do not run the app.py)
+- `app.py`: Main application ( if you follow the step-by-step script, do not run the app.py)
-- `requirements.txt`: List of Python dependencies
+- `requirements.txt`: List of application dependencies

-To utilize GPU acceleration in the vector database, ensure that:
-1. Your system has a compatible NVIDIA GPU.
-2. You're using the GPU-enabled version of Milvus (as shown in the setup instructions).
-3. There are enough concurrent requests to justify GPU usage.
-GPU acceleration typically shows significant benefits under high load conditions.